TommyTran732/tommytran732/README.md

 I am Tommy.
 You may know me as a PrivacyGuides Team Member.
 I am a good old system administrator and operator of [ArcticFoxes.net](https://arcticfoxes.net/)

 My public accounts are listed [here](https://tommytran.io/#contact).
-If an account not listed there reaches out to you claiming to be me, please send me a message on Matrix or Email for identity verification.
+If an account not listed on my website reaches out to you claiming to be me, please send me a message on Matrix or Email for identity verification.
 Chances are, they are an impersonator.

 All of my public repositories can be found on my [Gitea Mirror](https://git.tommytran.io/Tomster).